Canal Street (Manchester): History

 In 1999, Canal Street was bought to wider public view through its setting for the television series Queer as Folk, and again in the 2001 series Bob & Rose.

 Mainstream popularity

 This success led to a number of problems, however, with a resultant influx of straight drinkers including hen parties into the village and tensions amongst the existing LGBT community.
 Increasingly strict and cautious door policies on some bars attempted to keep some straight people out with questioning on the door to test for "gayness" however this also caused unintended consequences with some LGBT people being turned away.
 As the popularity of the village grew, so did problems of incoming crime.

-A boycott was launched of a new Slug and Lettuce bar by the village community because of the chain's refusal to support Manchester Pride, eventually leading to its closure.
+In 2004 a boycott was launched against a new Slug and Lettuce bar by the village community because the chain refused to support Manchester Pride, eventually leading to its closure.